bambora/dev.bambora.com/source/includes/mobile/_bnpayment-ios.md

 git clone https://github.com/bambora/BNPayment-iOS
 ```

-This repository contains a basic sample application.
+The SDK [repository](https://github.com/bambora/BNPayment-iOS/blob/master/Example/BNPayment-Example) contains a basic sample application.
 Using the sample app and inspecting its source code can be useful if you wish to try the features and get an overview of how Native Payment SDK can be implemented.

 Use the `git clone` command in a terminal window of your choice in the directory that you want to clone the repository to (Git needs to be installed on your computer for this to work).